webericzhang/myAssignment/README.md

 Gulp-MySQL-SSM-Angular
 ======================

-An application to demonstrate the use of Gulp, MySQL, MyBatis, Spring, Spring MVC and AngularJS
+An application to demonstrate the use of Gulp, MySQL, MyBatis, Spring MVC and AngularJS